vndevpro/Messaging/README.md

 # Messaging
-An option to store mail messages in SQL server and a console application send unsent messages.
+Store messages in SQL database and a console application to send messages.
 This will help to move sending logic out of main business task.
+Message objects have ability to add additional fields.

 ## Scripts
 SqlServerScripts -> All scripts required for SQL Server